-Notes: Operating Expenses include Core G&A, Promotional, Regulatory, Employee Share Based Compensation, Other Historical Adjustments, Depreciation & Amortization, and Amortization of Intangibles and exclude Commissions and Advisory Expense and Brokerage, Clearing and Exchange Expense; Gross Profit and Operating Expense percent is calculated as our annual Gross Profit and Operating Expense divided by year-end Total 15 Brokerage and Advisory Assets.
-Please see descriptions of Gross Profit and Core G&A on page 3 for additional information.
+Notes: Operating Expenses include Core G&A, Promotional, Regulatory, Employee Share Based Compensation, Other Historical Adjustments, Depreciation & Amortization, and Amortization of Intangibles and exclude Commissions and Advisory Expense and Brokerage, Clearing and Exchange Expense; Gross Profit and Operating Expense percent is calculated as our annual Gross Profit and Operating Expense divided by period end Total Brokerage and Advisory Assets.
+Gross Profit and Core G&A are non-GAAP measures.
+Please see page 3 of this presentation for additional information.